 So now that we see the similarities linking dropshipping to Mini-importation, we can now move on to what stands these business models apart:

 In this business model, you do not need to own a store (physically).
-When you receive an order for a product, all you have to do is re-route the request/shipping order to a third party (including a manufacturer, another retailer or wholesaler.
-These third party agents bear the responsibility of shipping the goods to the customer.
+When you receive an order for a product, all you have to do is re-route the request/shipping order to a third party (including a manufacturer like this private label supplements dropship company, another retailer, or wholesaler.
+These third-party agents bear the responsibility of shipping the goods to the customer.

 A mini-importation business revolves around you paying a determined number of items direct from the manufacturer and having the item shipped to a chosen location.